You are currently viewing PySpark Repartition() vs Coalesce()

 rdd3.saveAsTextFile("/tmp/coalesce")

-If you compare the below output with section 1, you will notice partition 3 has been moved to 2 and Partition 6 has moved to 5, resulting in data movement from just 2 partitions.
+If we compare the following output with section 1, it becomes apparent that partition 3 has been relocated to partition 2, and partition 6 has been relocated to partition 5.
+This data movement has occurred between only two partitions.

 Partition 1 : 0 1 2